Vehicle registration plates of Macau: Overview

 Macanese registration plates follow the common system adopted for all the Portuguese overseas territories in the 1950s which, in turn, was based on the system introduced on Mainland Portugal in 1937.

 All vehicles (with exception to two-wheelers) must display two plates: one at the front, and one at the rear.
 Depending on the width of the recess, either a rectangular or square plate is fitted – although a mix of both types is also possible.
 Two-wheeled vehicles are always fitted with a single square plate on the rear.
 Both front and rear plates are identical in design: white alphanumerics on a black background.
 In the case of commercial vehicles, yellow characters are used instead.
 Buses have been fitted with yellow-on-black plates since 2000.

 Format

 The initial series simply consisted of the letter M (which stood for Macau) followed by a hyphen and up to three digits with no leading zeroes (e.g. M-183).

 In the 1960s, the system was revised to include two pairs of double digits (leading zeroes were permitted).
 The first registration issued in this format was M-00-01.

 Once M-99-99 had been reached in the 1980s, the system underwent another change to include a sequential serial letter after the 'M' prefix – the first registration issued in this format was MA-00-01.
 Registrations in the range MA-00-01 to MA-09-99 are reserved for government vehicles – e.g. MA-00-01 is allocated to the vehicle of the Chief Executive of Macau SAR.

-As of March 2023, the current allocated prefix is MZ.
-Following the allocation of the maximum mark in this series (MZ-99-99) a new format will be introduced which will replace the M prefix with a non-geographic two-letter prefix.
-The first registration issued in this format will therefore be AA-00-01.
+As of October 2023, the current allocated prefix is AB.